 There are accessible pathways and routes throughout the venue.
 We encourage all patrons to utilize personal forms of transportation, including wheelchairs and scooters.
 If you need to recharge your motorized wheelchair, you may do so at the Access Center.
 Patrons should bring all cords and accessories needed to charge their devices.
 Chargers must use a 110-volt, 20 amp circuit.
 We will not be providing wheelchair or scooter rentals

-A separate ADA parking lot will be available for patrons with valid handicap placards, plates and/or permits, as well as the applicable proof that it belongs to them.
+A separate ADA lot in the south section of Lot 8, below the Green path, will be available for patrons with valid handicap placards, plates, AND permits as well as the applicable documentation/proof that it belongs to an individual in the vehicle.
+Checks will be enforced upon entry with proper authority.

 All patrons inside of the vehicle must be wearing their festival wristbands.

-*Please note that it is against the law to park in an accessible parking space without the required ADA credentials or to fraudulently use someone else’s in order to gain access to ADA parking spots.*
+*Please note that it’s against the law to park in an accessible parking space without the required ADA credentials or to fraudulently use someone else’s in order to gain access to ADA parking spots.*

 Persons with disabilities and their service dogs or miniature horses that are individually trained to do work or perform tasks for those persons with disabilities are welcome at Stagecoach, as are those training service animals.
 Pets are not allowed and will be turned away.
 Due to large-scale animal service fraud, and for the protection of all festival patrons, service animals must be screened and registered at the Access Center immediately upon entry to the site.
 Please contact us at firstname.lastname@example.org for protocols regarding service animals.